 The earliest mention of the Swan was in the Universal British trade directory of 1791, when it was ran by Michael Eaton.
 Occasionally in documents it is referred to as the 'White Swan'.

 The Swan was sold by auction in 1861, the sales notice is of particular interest as it describes the Swan as a Public House and notes that it has been "substantially rebuilt".
-This may indicate more accommodation and additional rooms being added, probably giving us the configuration that exists today.
+This may indicate more accommodation and additional rooms being added.

 In 1863, landlord John Warrington was fined £1 for allowing dominoes to be played on the premises - it's reported that the fine would have been lower, if his defence hadn't tried to "upset the evidence".